Athletics » Hall of Fame

 Hall of Fame

-Valparaiso High School has a storied tradition of quality boys, girls and unified sports programs.
-The purpose of the Valparaiso High School's Athletic Hall of Fame is to celebrate, recognize and honor those individuals who excelled in their respective sports, coached and provided a positive role model both on and off the field, or gave their support through meritorious service.
-As we add members to our Hall of Fame, we hope that it is an inspiration to our current and future athletes.
-This recognition will help maintain the spirit, price and sense of community while serving as a historical account of the great athletic traditions of Valparaiso Community Schools.
+Valparaiso High School enjoys a rich history of excellence in Boys, Girls, and Unified Sports programs.
+The Valparaiso High School Athletic Hall of Fame was established in 1989 to celebrate, recognize, and honor Athletes, Coaches, Teams, Administrators, and Contributors who have excelled in their respective sports, served as positive role models both on and off the field, and supported our programs through exceptional service.
+As individuals are inducted into our Hall of Fame, we hope they inspire our current and future athletes.
+This recognition helps to maintain the spirit, pride, and sense of community within Valparaiso Community Schools and serves as a historical account of our outstanding Athletic Traditions.

 Nominate someone for the Valparaiso Athletic Hall of Fame here:

-These 8 inductees join 94 Valparaiso High School Athletics Hall of Fame members.
-They’ll be honored at halftime of the VHS vs LaPorte football game at Viking Field on Friday, September 2 as well as at a HOF Ceremony on Saturday, September 3 at Valparaiso High School.
+These 7 inductees join 102 Valparaiso High School Athletics Hall of Fame members.
+They’ll be honored at halftime of the VHS vs Chesterton football game at Viking Field on Friday, September 20 as well as at a HOF Ceremony on Saturday, September 21 at Valparaiso High School.

 2022 Hall of Fame